 - Mobile Money supposes to improve life for the Lower segment of society by Domestic Remittance (P2P) from cities to villages.

-- The success of point-2 has a huge dependency on the footprint of agents to withdraw cash or merchant footprints to exchange digital money for physical goods and services.
+- The success of Point 2 has a huge dependency on the footprints of agents to withdraw cash or merchant footprints to exchange digital money for physical goods and services.

 - Building Savings Culture and making a business case for microlending.

-The biggest issue on the higher level is that the entire model digital money usually pushed and run by capitalism where individuals and businesses predominantly own resources privately where the business of such nature should run on socialism track so that resources predominantly owned collectively by the people of a nation and administered by the government on their behalf.
+The biggest issue on a higher level is that the entire model of digital money is usually pushed and run by capitalism, where individuals and businesses predominantly own resources privately.
+Businesses of such nature should run on a socialist track so that resources are predominantly owned collectively by the people of a nation and administered by the government on their behalf.

 Mobile Payments – New Form of Payments

-Barriers to use non-cash payments solutions are the fact that other payment solutions are used more than mobile payments solutions.
-The fact that people do not know how to use it and the lack of trust behind the technology each account for about 16% (Sample survey).
+Barriers to using non-cash payment solutions include the fact that other payment solutions are used more than mobile payment solutions.
+The fact that people do not know how to use it and the lack of trust behind the technology each account for about 16% of the sample survey.

-Barriers not to use mobile solutions are mainly related to the lack of knowledge about the applications and the technology, which is missing to do the transaction.
-The lack of security and trust are more important for mobile applications than for online applications as a barrier.
-Africa, on the other hand, is the home of digital money to push payments, P2P money transfers and cross border remittances.
+Barriers to using mobile solutions are mainly related to a lack of knowledge about the applications and the technology needed to complete the transaction.
+As a barrier, the lack of security and trust is more important for mobile applications than for online applications.
+Africa, on the other hand, is the home of digital money for push payments, P2P money transfers, and cross-border remittances.

-In the long run, we may see people stop using cards; especially debit cards and to some extent credit cards as well, if the receiving party insists on digital payment.
-In a mammoth country like ours (India) where “Lobbying” is in the genetics, these wallet companies aren’t going to simply go down (out of capitalism) without a fight.
-Moreover, there are still a lot of unanswered questions on the sustainability, stability, security & penetration strategy.
+In the long run, we may see people stop using cards, especially debit cards and, to some extent, credit cards, if the receiving party insists on digital payment.
+In a mammoth country like ours (India), where “lobbying” is in the genes, these wallet companies aren’t going to simply go down (out of capitalism) without a fight.
+Moreover, there are still a lot of unanswered questions on sustainability, stability, security, and penetration strategy.

 Online and Offline Payments

 Online e-money prevents double spending by requiring merchants to contact the bank’s computer with every sale.
 The bank maintains a database of all the spent pieces of e-money and can easily indicate to the merchant if a given piece of e-money is still spendable.
-If the bank computer says the e-money has already spent, the merchant refuses the sale.
-This is a very similar process as verifying credit cards at the point of sale carried out by current merchants.
+If the bank computer says the e-money has already been spent, the merchant refuses the sale.
+This is a very similar process to verifying credit cards at the point of sale, carried out by current merchants.

-Business Related Issues: availability of the Internet, make the business the possibility of global reach.
-Put the business online, not just add a new means and channel medium to augment those marketing activities, but also increase the sales by making purchase electronic possible through the net.
+Business-related issues include the availability of the Internet, which gives the business the possibility of global reach.
+Put the business online to not just add a new means and channel medium to augment those marketing activities but also increase sales by making electronic purchases possible through the net.
 The early birth of e-money embryos by Digicash and Mondex was directly picked up by serious monetary reformers and cranks in the nineties and fiercely discussed worldwide in Internet chat rooms.

 Offline e-money detects double spending in a couple of different ways.
-One way is to create a special smart card containing a tamper-proof chip (called an Observer in some systems).
-The chip keeps a mini database of all the pieces of e-money spent by the smart card.
-If the owner of the card attempts to copy some e-money and spend it twice, the embedded chip would detect the attempts and would now allow the transaction.
+One way is to create a special smart card containing a tamper-proof chip (called an “observer” in some systems).
+The chip keeps a mini database of all the pieces of electronic money spent by the smart card.
+If the owner of the card attempts to copy some e-money and spend it twice, the embedded chip will detect the attempts and now allow the transaction.
 Since the chip is tamper-proof, the owner can’t erase the mini-database without permanently damaging the smart card.

 A digital exchange unit could be a basic monetary innovation and the temporary end of monetary evolution.
-From a historical point of view, basic innovation always changed the monetary order.
-The invention of banknotes by London’s goldsmiths by issuing receipts for treasuring gold a few centuries ago, for example, marked the beginning of paper money an ultimately the central bank monopoly in money issuance.
+From a historical point of view, basic innovation has always changed the monetary order.
+The invention of banknotes by London’s goldsmiths by issuing receipts for treasuring gold a few centuries ago, for example, marked the beginning of paper money and ultimately the central bank’s monopoly in money issuance.
 It is widely believed that the emergence of e-money may have similarly far-reaching consequences.
-The issue of e-money by non-banks based in unregulated off-shore centres poses a threat to the central bank monopoly.
+The issue of e-money by non-banks based in unregulated offshore centers poses a threat to the central bank monopoly.